The Absolute Best Things to Do in Spicy Chongqing

 Shapingba Chongqing Attractions

-Shapingba is a huge district of Chongqing, and includes Ciqikou old town, hiking at Geleshan, and the beautiful University Town.
+Shapingba is a huge district of Chongqing, and includes Ciqikou old town, hiking up Geleshan, and the beautiful University Town.
 This area is where you should go if you're craving a little bit of greenery while staying in a concrete-filled city.
 It's where you can get fast access to a slightly more rural Chongqing.

 Ciqikou: Chongqing Old Town